moxley/atom-ruby-test/README.md

 ## Announcement

+This project is no longer maintained.
 I'm looking for someone to take over this project as a maintainer.
 I haven't used ruby-test for over a year.
 Contact me through Twitter direct message: @moxicon.

 ---